Ninjastrike/SOC-Log-Analysis/http-threat-detection-splunk/README.md

-🌐 HTTP Threat Detection using Splunk
+# HTTP Threat Detection using Splunk

-This project demonstrates how HTTP web traffic logs can be analysed using Splunk SIEM to detect web-based attacks, identify suspicious behaviour, and simulate real-world SOC (Security Operations Centre) workflows.
+This project demonstrates how HTTP web logs can be analysed using Splunk SIEM to detect scanning activity, identify suspicious behaviour, and simulate real-world SOC (Security Operations Centre) workflows.

-⸻
+---

-🧠 Project Overview
+## 🧠 Project Overview

-HTTP logs contain valuable information about web requests, including source IPs, requested URIs, response codes, and request methods.
-Analysing these logs allows security analysts to detect reconnaissance activity, automated scanning, and potential exploitation attempts.
+HTTP logs provide visibility into web traffic, including requests, response codes, user behaviour, and access patterns.
+Analysing these logs enables detection of web-based attacks such as:
+	•	Directory traversal attempts
+	•	Sensitive file access
+	•	Automated scanning and enumeration
+	•	High-frequency request patterns

-In this project, raw HTTP logs were ingested into Splunk, parsed using regular expressions, and analysed to uncover suspicious web activity patterns.
+In this project, raw HTTP logs were ingested into Splunk, parsed using regular expressions, and analysed to uncover indicators of malicious activity.

+---